marco-trovato/web-knock/README.md

 ### You just appreciate this program:

-Send kudos to the original author.
-[Contact form](http://ispace.altervista.org/msn/).
+Send kudos to the original author [directly to his mobile phone](http://ispace.altervista.org/msn/).

 ## Thanks